benjohnstone1/frontline-voicemail/README.md

 # Frontline Voicemail

-These Twilio serverless functions will allow you to add voicmail to your existing Frontline application, this assumes that you already have a Frontline instance configured, if not see the [quickstart]https://www.twilio.com/docs/frontline/nodejs-demo-quickstart to get started with Frontline
+These Twilio serverless functions will allow you to add voicmail to your existing Frontline application, this assumes that you already have a Frontline instance configured, if not see the [quickstart](https://www.twilio.com/docs/frontline/nodejs-demo-quickstart) to get started with Frontline.

 ## Setup Requirements

 Before we begin, we need to collect all the config values we need to run the application:

--Account SID: Your primary Twilio account identifier - find this in the console [here](https://console.twilio.com/?frameUrl=/console).
+- Account SID: Your primary Twilio account identifier - find this in the console [here](https://console.twilio.com/?frameUrl=/console).
--Auth Token:
+- Auth Token:
--Conversation Sid:
+- Conversation Sid:
--Worker:
+- Worker:
--Frontline Service:
+- Frontline Service:

 ## Create a configuration file for your application:

+Use `cp .env.example .env` to copy the example and update with your environment variables

 ```
 cp .env.example .env